Evaluation for Bariatric Surgery

 You will need to go through an in-depth process to be approved for bariatric surgery.
 This is done to find out if you are ready for the surgery, and if it will help you.
 And you will need to find out if your health insurance plan will cover the costs of the surgery.

-You’ll need to meet with healthcare providers such as:
+You’ll need to meet with healthcare providers, who may include:

 A surgeon, who must confirm that you are a good candidate for surgery